Olivia Chow: Approval rating

+Outside politics

-Following her loss in the municipal election, Chow was appointed to a three-year term, beginning March 1, 2015, as distinguished visiting professor in Ryerson's Faculty of Arts, with a focus on community engagement and democratic participation.
-On July 28, Ryerson University released a statement that it had agreed to grant Chow's request for a leave of absence from the university.
+Following her loss in the 2014 municipal election, Chow was appointed to a three-year term, beginning March 1, 2015, as distinguished visiting professor in the Faculty of Arts at Toronto Metropolitan University, with a focus on community engagement and democratic participation.
+On July 28, 2015, the university released a statement that it had agreed to grant Chow's request for a leave of absence from the university so that she could run for MP.

+Chow's personal memoir, titled My Journey, was published January 21, 2014.

+In 2016, Chow founded the Institute for Change Leaders, an organization affiliated with Toronto Metropolitan University which teaches political campaign and organizing skills.